Kitware/ParaView/Documentation/release/ParaView-5.10.0.md

 ## New **Convert To Point Cloud** filter

 A new filter, **Convert To Point Cloud**, has been added.
-It let users convert any dataset into a `vtkPolyData` containing the same points as the inputs but with either a single poly vertex cell, many vertex cells or no cells.
+It let users convert any dataset into a `vtkPolyData` containing the same points as the inputs but with either a single poly vertex cell, one vertex cell per point, or no cells.

 >![convert-to-point-cloud](img/5.10.0/convert-to-point-cloud.png)